Licarsmeth/tryHackMe-notes/nmap_network.md

 	- `--min-parallelism <numprobes>` and `--max-parallelism <numprobes>`
 		-  Minimum and maximum number of parallel probes
 		- Parallel probes in Nmap means sending multiple scan probes simultaneously to different hosts/ports instead of sequentially (one-by-one).
+		- use lower max for more stealth, higher min to do everything quicker.
 	- `--min-rate <number>` and `--max-rate <number>`: Minimum and maximum rate (packets/second)
 	- `--host-timeout`: Maximum amount of time to wait for a target host